-Prerequisites: for NTMD 5010, admittance to the ND program; for NTMD 5020 and 5030, completion of all previous quarters' courses as outlined in students' prescribed program of study.ji
+Prerequisites: Completion of all previous quarters' courses as outlined in students' prescribed program of study

-NUTR 6014 Nutrition I: Macronutrients and Nutritional Science
+NUTR 6014 Nutrition I: Macronutrients and Nutritional Science 2 Didactic Credits

 This course examines cellular nutrition and metabolism, gastrointestinal function, and the role of macronutrients (fats, carbohydrates, proteins, and fiber) in health and disease.
 Nutritional science and the philosophies of nutritional protocols to create, maintain, and restore health are discussed.
-The structure of this course includes handson culinary lab instruction in the teaching kitchen as well as interactive lectures and discussion.
+The structure of this course includes hands-on culinary lab instruction in the teaching kitchen as well as interactive lectures and discussions.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in students' prescribed program of study

-NUTR 6024 Nutrition II: Micronutrients and Therapeutic Dynamics
+NUTR 6024 Nutrition II: Micronutrients and Therapy Dynamics 2.5 Didactic Credits

 This course examines the human body's need for specific micronutrients, the science of determining basic nutritional requirements, the role of each micronutrient, their availability in food, and the factors that influence absorption and utilization, including genetics, diseases, drug interactions, environment, exercise, and lifestyle.
 Effective dosing, safety considerations, and contraindications are discussed.
-The structure of this course includes hands-on culinary lab instruction in the teaching kitchen as well as interactive lectures and discussion.
+The structure of this course includes hands-on culinary lab instruction in the teaching kitchen as well as interactive lectures and discussions.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in students' prescribed program of study

-NUTR 7034 Nutrition III: Clinical Nutrition (Didactic credits: 2.5)
+NUTR 7034 Nutrition III: Clinical Nutrition 2.5 Didactic Credits